 Mondays are notorious for being the worst day of the week, but not everyone feels that way about it.
 They say when you love your job, you’ll never work a day in your life, which seems to be the case for plumbers all across Britain.
 They’ve been named the happiest workers in Britain.

-According to research undertaken by experiences firm Boundless, plumbers are living the happiest lives of all professions here in the UK.
+According to research undertaken by experiences firm Boundless, plumbers live the happiest lives of all professions here in the UK.

 Following closely behind, 38% of builders class themselves as happy.
-This means that the top two places on the happiness index are filled by trade professions.
+Trade professions fill the top two places on the happiness index.

-55% of plumbers said they were “very happy” in life, with not a single plumber surveyed classing themselves as “unhappy”.
+55% of plumbers said they were “very happy” in life, with no single plumber surveyed classing themselves as “unhappy”.
 In comparison, the most miserable employees are those working in advertising, with a staggering 42% said to be unhappy.

-Is it really any surprise that it is those working in the trades industry are the happiest?
-Part of an industry they worked hard to get into, many set their own working hours and rates of pay.
-They are meeting new people on a regular basis and no two days are ever the same.
-Most importantly maybe, they work hard and produce excellent work resulting in happy clients and happy plumbers.
+They’re part of an industry they worked hard to get into, and many set their working hours and rates of pay.
+They meet new people regularly, and no two days are the same.
+But, most importantly, maybe, they work hard and produce excellent work resulting in happy clients and happy plumbers.